tensorwerk/stockroom/docs/quick-start.md

 ### Store model

-The `.model` shelf takes `state_dict` from a pytorch model and nothing else.
-You will eventually be able to store a `jit`ed model into your `.experiment` store but `.model` shelf is designed to store your model weights passed as a dictionary.
+The `model` shelf takes the `state_dict` from a PyTorch model and nothing else.
+You will eventually be able to store a `jit`ed model into your `experiment` store but `model` shelf is designed to store your model weights passed as a dictionary.

 ```python hl_lines="14 17"